Our supply chain is sustainable and equitable

 What sustainability means to us

 Sustainability is part of our identity.
 Our pharmaceuticals and natural skin care are not only good for you.
-We are striving to make our business even more future-proof and sustainable and care for the climate.
+We are striving to make our business even more future-proof and sustainable and care for biodiversity and healthy soils.

 We strive to continuously improve our packaging